lch0620/voxel_carving_with_AR_marker/README.md

 - **main.cpp**:
     - Entry point of the project.
 It orchestrates the calibration, pose estimation, segmentation, and voxel carving processes.
-    - The `main.cpp` file includes sections for two different datasets.
+    - The `main.cpp` file includes sections for two different datasets (Our data & NeRF data).
 To run the code for a specific dataset, uncomment the corresponding section.
 Detailed instructions and comments are provided inside the code.
+    - Now the algorithm works on NeRF data, while our data need further enhancements.

 ## References
 Some parts of this project reference the following OpenCV tutorials: